TRI-AMDD/beep/README.md

 ```

 ### validate_csvs
-The validation script, `validate_csvs`, runs the validation procedure contained
+The validation script, `validate`, runs the validation procedure contained
-in beep_ep.validate_csvs on renamed files according to the output of `rename` above.
+in beep_ep.validate on renamed files according to the output of `rename` above.
 It also updates a general json validation record in `/data-share/validation/validation.json`.

 The input json must contain the following fields